Peninsular Malaysia: Etymology

+Johor–Singapore Causeway and Johor Bahru skyline at the Southern tip of Peninsular Malaysia.

 Originally comprising the states and territories of the Federation of Malaya, the then Federation under the Malaysia Agreement merged with the Crown Colony of North Borneo, the Crown Colony of Sarawak and the self-governing State of Singapore to form the new Federation called Malaysia.
 The merger was initially proposed in order to reunify Singapore with its hinterland in the Federation as they were originally associated under British Malaya but later separated and were governed separately after the formation of the Malayan Union.
 Even when the Malayan Union transformed into the Federation of Malaya, Singapore was not a part of it.
 Although politically distinct, Malaya was then seen geographically as comprising the States of the Federation of Malaya in the Peninsula and Singapore.
 In order to facilitate the merger, the Borneo States (which initially also included Brunei) were brought in as well as it was believed that with the inclusion of the various ethnic groups in Borneo, the racial arithmetic would be offset such that the influx of ethnic Chinese from Singapore would not politically overwhelm Malaya, satisfying the Malay ultras.

-Ultimately, both Malaysia and Singapore agreed that after a merger, Singapore would retain autonomy in labour, education and health, among others, unlike the other states in the Federation of Malaya.
-In exchange, Singapore received an underproportioned representation in the House of Representatives of Parliament.
-Singapore within Malaysia was seen as having a special status (similar to Northern Ireland in the United Kingdom) and was thus not grouped with the other non-autonomous states in the Peninsula.
-Although this arrangement was brief and Singapore was ultimately expelled from the Federation two years later in 1965, becoming a fully sovereign country, the Interpretation Act 1965 of the Parliament of Singapore still defines Malaya as comprising the States of Malaya and Singapore in a geographical sense.
+Ultimately, both Malaysia and Singapore agreed that after the merger, Singapore would retain autonomy in labor, education, and health, among others, a status distinct from the other states in the Federation of Malaya.
+In exchange, Singapore accepted an underproportioned representation in the Dewan Rakyat.
+As envisioned by Malaysian prime minister Tunku Abdul Rahman, Singapore's position within Malaysia was seen as a special, autonomous status similar to Northern Ireland in the United Kingdom rather than being grouped with the non-autonomous states of the Peninsula.
+Although this arrangement was brief and Singapore was ultimately expelled from the Federation two years later in 1965, becoming a fully sovereign country, the Interpretation Act 1965 of the Parliament of Singapore still defines Malaya as comprising the States of Malaya and Singapore in a strictly geographical sense.
 Today, the States of Malaya are colloquially referred to as Peninsular Malaysia and West Malaysia, excluding the Borneo States and Singapore.
 The term should also not be confused with the Malay Peninsula, which includes lands that are a part of Myanmar and Thailand.